 BCC Facilities staff are the first line of defense for preventing generating sites from contributing to an illicit discharge.
-If Facilities staff detects an Illicit discharge as defined in Section 4.1, report the illicit discharge immediately to the Director of Facilities and Safety who shall report the discharge to DEQ within 24 hours.
+If Facilities staff detects an Illicit discharge as defined in Section 4.1, report the illicit discharge immediately to the Director of Facilities and Safety or designee who shall report the discharge to DEQ within 24 hours.
 See the IDDE manual for illicit discharge reporting requirements and procedures.

 VDOT and the campus-associated counties and municipalities have interconnected MS4s with BCC, meaning there is stormwater being conveyed to and from BCC property via a point source discharge.
-Any report from an interconnected MS4 of an illicit discharge originating from a BCC campus should be immediately reported to the Director of Facilities and Safety for investigation and documentation.
+Any report from an interconnected MS4 of an illicit discharge originating from a BCC campus should be immediately reported to the Director of Facilities and Safety or designee for investigation and documentation.

 Actions that are taken to prevent an illicit discharge are designated as good housekeeping practices and do not need to be reported to DEQ.
-Facilities staff shall report a good housekeeping issue within 24 hours to the Director of Facilities and Safety.
-A Findings & Follow-up Form shall be used to document good housekeeping issues.
+Facilities staff shall report a good housekeeping issue within 24 hours to the Director of Facilities and Safety or designee.
+Either a Findings & Follow-up Form in Appendix B or the Spill Log in the MS4 Tracking spreadsheet shall be used to document good housekeeping issues.
 Documentation will enable BCC to access this information if future requests are received concerning the good housekeeping issue in question.

-A good housekeeping issue may also be reported by other individuals who are not trained or authorized to perform necessary actions, such as students, faculty, staff, or contractors.
+A good housekeeping issue may also be reported by students, faculty, staff, or contractors.
 These individuals may recognize a good housekeeping issue after learning about pollution in stormwater runoff through BCC's public education and outreach efforts, or by other means.
-The BCC stormwater webpage directs these individuals to contact the Director of Facilities and Safety, who will subsequently perform the appropriate follow-up action and complete the documentation.
-If Facilities staff is notified of a good housekeeping issue, the appropriate action should be taken, and the Director of Facilities and Safety shall be notified.
+The BCC stormwater webpage directs these individuals to contact the Director of Facilities and Safety or designee, who will subsequently perform the appropriate follow-up action and complete the documentation.
+If Facilities staff are notified of a good housekeeping issue, appropriate action should be taken, and the Director of Facilities and Safety or designee shall be notified.
 Figure 1 summarizes this procedure.